aoldoni/tetre/README.md

 # INSTALLATION

 - Download this toolkit:
+    `mkdir tetre`
+    `cd tetre`
     `git clone https://github.com/aoldoni/tetre.git .`

 - Create directories (one single big command):
-    `mkdir data models allenai_openie clausie parsey stanford training data/input data/output data/downloaded data/output/html data/output/ngram data/output/openie data/output/rel data/output/cache data/output/comparison data/output/comparison/sentences data/output/comparison/allenai_openie data/output/comparison/mpi_clauseie data/output/comparison/stanford_openie`
+    `./bin/tetre setup`

-- Prepare static assets link:
+- Prepare the static assets link:
     `cd data/output/html/`
     `ln -s ../../../templates/assets/ assets`
     `cd ../../..`

 The next steps depend on what you will be trying to run.
-In case of MacOS, uou might want to replace some of these steps with using `brew`.
+In case of MacOS, you might want to replace some of these steps with using `brew`.
 Information to installing brew can be found at http://brew.sh/.

 ## INSTALLATION PYTHON DEPENDENCIES